Samuel Reuss

-Sámuel Reuss (Slovenská Ľupča, 8 September 1783 – Revúca, 2 December 1852) was a Lutheran pastor and ethnographer.
+Sámuel Reuss (8 September 1783 – 2 December 1852) was a Lutheran pastor and ethnographer.

 Early life and career

-Samuel Reuss was married on November 21, 1810 and his wife was Rozália Schulek.
-Six of their children were born and five children reached adulthood.
+Sámuel Reuss was born in Zólyomlipcse.
+He married Rozália Schulek on 21 November 1810.
+They had six children, five of whom reached adulthood.

-Reuss began his studies in Ožďany, continued in the upper classes at Kežmarok, and completed a course in theology at the Lutheran High School in Bratislava between 1802 and 1805.
+Reuss began his studies in Osgyán, continued in the upper classes at Késmárk, and completed a course in theology at the Lutheran High School in Pozsony between 1802 and 1805.
 He then continued his studies at the University of Jena on 16 October 1805.
 Abroad he learned from teachers Johann Jakob Griesbach and Heinrich Karl Eichstädt, Johann Gottfried Herder and Goethe and became the Secretary of the Mineralogical Society and a full member of the Latin Society.
-On October 14, 1806, he was present on the side of the Prussians in the Battle of Jena.
+On 14 October 1806, he was present on the side of the Prussians in the Battle of Jena.
 He was elected as the Hungarian member of the Mineralogical Society at Jena in 1806.

-Returning from Germany, he was appointed as a replacement teacher in Banská Bystrica on November 1, 1806.
-He was a principal and assistant pastor (chaplain) on Tisovec from September 10, 1807 to December 1809.
-From January 1, 1810 he worked as a pastor for 3 years in Kraskovo.
-From 19 April 1812 he is the Lutheran pastor of Revuca until 1842.
-He climbed the hirerachy of the diocese of Gemer, became an archdeacon in 1824 from which position he resigned around 1836.
+Returning from Germany, he was appointed as a replacement teacher in Besztercebánya on 1 November 1806.
+He was a principal and assistant pastor (chaplain) in Tiszolc from 10 September 1807 to December 1809.
+From 1 January 1810 he worked as a pastor for three years in Karaszkó.
+From 19 April 1812 until 1842, he was the Lutheran pastor of Nagyrőce.
+He climbed the hierarchy of the diocese of Gömör, becoming an archdeacon in 1824, from which position he resigned around 1836.

 He was also a public notary for some time, but also worked as an archaeologist.
-He did research in Kamenný Janko, which is part of a spectacular natural formation of the Pokorágy Hills in Slovakia.
-The Bronze Age urn tombs found here, covered with stone slabs, were discovered and researched already at the beginning of the 19th century, Sámuel Reuss excavated further tombs in 1813.
+He did research in Kőjankó, which is part of a spectacular natural formation of the Pokorágy Hills in present-day Slovakia.
+The Bronze Age urn tombs found here, covered with stone slabs, were discovered and researched at the beginning of the 19th century; Reuss excavated further tombs in 1813.
 In 1822 he founded the Slovak Library in Revúca.
 As a result of his studies in Jena, he carried out extensive research in the fields of history, archeology, ethnography, Slovak folk tales, mineralogy and ornithology in addition to ecclesiastical topics.
 His publications were published in Slovak, German and Hungarian.

-Together with his three sons, Gusztáv, Adolf, and Ludevít, he started the regular collection of Slovak folk tales, revised them and wrote about the theoretics of the stories.
-He tried to explain the prehistoric history of the Slovaks with the help of folk tales, and he was the first to do so in Slovakia.
+Together with his three sons, Gusztáv (Gustáv), Adolf, and Lajos (Ludevít), he started a collection of Slovak folk tales, revised them and wrote about the theoretics of the stories.
+He tried to explain the prehistoric history of the Slovaks with the help of folk tales, and was the first to do so in the territory of present-day Slovakia.
 At the time of the revolution in 1848 he became a lieutenant.
-On February 14, 1850, he was appointed administrator of the Tisza district by decree of Haynau by the Royal Imperial Government of Austria, a position he held until his death.
-When he fell ill, he was cared for by his son, Gusztáv Reuss - who was invited to Revúca in 1851 as a city doctor.
+On 14 February 1850, he was appointed administrator of the Tisza district by decree of Haynau by the Royal Imperial Government of Austria, a position he held until his death.
+When he fell ill, he was cared for by his son, Gusztáv Reuss – who was invited to Nagyrőce in 1851 as a city doctor.
+He died in Revúca in 1852.